January 8, 2011, started out like any other day on Florida State University’s campus for sophomores Amy Cowie and her twin sister, Ashley.

 'You will always hold your grief'

-Now, nearly 10 years after losing her twin sister, Amy has learned a lifetime of lessons on grief and feels it’s her mission to begin to help other people.
+Now, over a decade after losing her twin sister, Amy has learned a lifetime of lessons on grief and feels it’s her mission to begin to help other people.

 While the grief will always be there, she said, the way she has learned to live with it has changed.